IceRaptor/HumanResources/README.md

 > Example: The tag modifiers includes `planet_other_capital` with `MedTechs=1.3`, `planet_pop_small` with `Medtechs=0.8` and `planet_industry_recreation` with `MedTechs=0.5`.
 The sum of these is 2.6, which is rounded up to 3 for the upper bound.
 The lower bound is half the upper bound rounded down, or 3 / 2 = 1.5 for 1.
 This planet will generate between 1 and 3 MedTechs.

+# Attitude

+Mercenaries are known for their individuality, and don't always choose to stay with one employer.
+Your actions can make them hate you and want off your boat at the first port, or make them think your company is their best chance to make it big.
+A crew's attitude is tracked between -100 and 100, with several breakpoints between the extremes.
+There are five attitude bands: best, good, neutral, poor, worst.
+The labels for each of these are defined in `mod_localization_text.json` and are configured via the `Attitude.Threshold` values in `mod.json`.

+A mercenary at or above `Attitude.ThresholdBest` is likely to ignore head-hunting offers, be willing to forgo a re-hiring bonus, or offer similar perks.
+At `Attitude.ThresholdWorst` or below they are likely to take the first chance to leave your company they find.
+You can expect them to willing be head-hunted or just slip out in the middle of the night.

+Attitudes change over time, with changes occurring at the end of every mission and at the end of the month.
+After each mission all crew in the company receives a bonus or penalty based upon the contract status:

+* `Attitude.PerMission.ContractSuccessMod` is added if the mission is a success
+* `Attitude.PerMission.ContractFailedGoodFaithMod` is added if the mission is a good-faith failure
+* `Attitude.PerMission.ContractFailedMod` is added if the mission was a bad-faith failure

 # Head Hunting

 Skilled mercenaries are in high demand, and most of them care more about the size of their paycheck than concepts like loyalty or honor.
 When the player is orbiting an inhabited planet there's a chance that someone will attempt to head-hunt your crews.
 When a crew is headhunted, the player will be presented with a dialog with four choices: